LinuxCommandLibrary

 grub-editenv

-Modify GRUB environment variables
+manage GRUB environment block variables

 TLDR

-Set a default boot entry (Assuming the boot entry already exists)
+Set a default boot entry

-$ grub-editenv /boot/grub/grubenv set default=[Ubuntu]
+$ grub-editenv /boot/grub/grubenv set default=Ubuntu

 copy